 Where does all the wood come from?
-Clearly it's not imported - so from their own land?
+Clearly it's not imported, so it comes from their own land?

-That comment in particular leads me to something I notice often but that rarely gets attention in mainstream discourse.
-In these so-called 'developing' countries that are, yes, completely impoverished, the people still seem so much more connected, so much more resourceful, and so much more focused on the health and happiness of others than we are in the West.
+Your comment leads me to something I notice often but which rarely gets attention in any discourse.
+In these so-called 'developing' countries that are, yes, completely impoverished, people still seem so much more connected, so much more resourceful, and so much more focused on the health and happiness of others than we are in the West.
 Did you find this to be true at all?

-What were they waiting for at these clinics again?
+What again were they waiting for at these clinics?

-For a country that is struggling with clean water yet is surrounded by ocean, has the possibility of turning saltwater into drinkable water been discussed at any length?
+For a country struggling with clean water yet surrounded by ocean, has the possibility of turning salt water into drinkable water been discussed at any length?

-They evaporate the water out from the salt?
+Ah, they evaporate the water from the salt?

 I think in those cases in Africa they actually take existing fresh water that likely has parasites, and the UV heat perhaps - I don't know the exact science on how it works exactly - but I think it's enough to deem the water safe for drinking.
 So Haiti is definitely in need of further investment in clean drinking water.
 This is where corruption comes into play again: there's been a lot of foreign investment into water infrastructure in Haiti, but those projects haven't been completed to what they could be doing.

-As you discussed, it must have everything to do with destroying a population, destroying the land, and then saying: "Oh here's some money."
-Given that kind of grim history, of course currency will be desperately hoarded to protect oneself from what might occur by the powers that gave it.
-I understand anyone could easily be corrupted by money in such gruesomely desperate situations.
+As you noted, it must have to do with destroying a population, destroying the land, and then saying: "Oh here's some money."
+Given that kind of grim history, of course currency will be desperately hoarded to protect oneself from what might occur under the power that gave it.
+Anyone can easily be corrupted by money in such gruesomely desperate situations.
 Just like you said, they're thinking of survival.

 And we went at a really interesting time because of the earthquake so there was a hugely traumatic situation.
 Various NGOs were going down, a big contingency of Christian missionary groups went down, and a lot of doctors went down.
 We even drove past Sean Penn who was there too - we worked at the medical facilities and encampment he had set up.
 He was actually doing really good work.
 There was even a golf course transformed into a huge shelter for these people - the whole course was turned into tents, temporary clinics, and health care facilities.
 There was an incredible amount work of being done, but the parasites and water borne illnesses that are apparent in the water seemed to be deeply entrenched, so these issues with the supply of water weren't really going anywhere.
 We were able to provide medication - this sort of 'cure-all' pill called Albendazol which is an anti-parasitic drug.
 Let's say you get a worm in your system that is draining your nutrition and so could basically kill you by consuming anything you eat, well this pill cures it.
 You're cured.